duxsco/gpg-config-and-scripts/README.md

 ## List public keys and delete untrusted ones

-To list public keys color and grouped by following trust levels from top to bottom:
+To list public keys colored and grouped by following trust levels from top to bottom:

 - `ultimate`
 - `full`